 These are two designations that students will be able to pursue throughout their careers.

-- CSEP- Certified Special Events Professional : Governed by ISES, International Special Events Society
+- CSEP- Certified Special Events Professional : Governed by ILEA, International Live Events Association

-- CMP- Certified Meeting Professional : Governed by Convention Industry Council (CIC)
+- CMP- Certified Meeting Professional : Governed by EIC, Events Industry Council

-The CIC has recently certified several of NAIT's courses to be eligible for continuing education credits toward the CMP designation.
+The EIC has recently certified several of NAIT's courses to be eligible for continuing education credits toward the CMP designation.

-All courses are delivered face to face over the evenings and weekends.
+All courses are delivered face to face on evenings and weekends.